cstaelin/Pathdir-Extension/README.md

 ## Depreciated primitives

 In Version 1 of this extension, the `get-model-path`, `get-home-path` and `get-CWD-path` primitives were named `get-model`, `get-home` and `get-current`, respectively.
-The old names may still be used, but are depreciated.
-They will disappear from a future version.
+The old names are no longer recognized.

 ---------------------------------------